Training opportunities in vector borne disease science.

 If you would like to share a training opportunity, please send the advertisement to firstname.lastname@example.org.

-Medical Veterinary Acarology will run July 6-17.
-Week one will have a concentrated 2-3 days on tick systematics and identification, and the remaining 1.5 weeks will extensively examine all the other groups of vertebrate parasitic mites.
-This will include discussions of various Mesostigmata, including ectoparasites and nasal mites, Astigmata, including feather mites, Trombiculoidea (chiggers), and miscellaneous Prostigmata.
+Dates for the Soil Acarology and Medical Veterinary Acarology courses will be announced on the registration website for this event once determined.
+The main emphasis of the soil acarology courses will be on identification and systematics of both adults and immatures, but this course will have a strong secondary emphasis on ecology and life-history.
+The medical veterinary acarology courses will have a concentrated 2-3 days on tick systematics and identification, and the remaining 1.5 weeks will extensively examine all the other groups of vertebrate parasitic mites.
 Workshops will be run on the University of Arkansas campus in Fayetteville, Arkansas (USA).

 The Entomological Society of America Certification Corporation offers two certification programs for professionals who work with insects: